 Benefits of Trekking in Nepal Himalaya during the winter.

-For the same reason mentioned above, most people think winters in Nepal is freezing; some might even imagine most of the country is blanketed in snow.
+For the same reason mentioned above, most people think winters in Nepal is freezing; some might even imagine most of the country is covered in snow.
 This couldn't be further from the truth.
 The colder weather keeps the clouds down longer, and even if the clouds form and rise in the afternoons, they sink quicker due to the cold than in the warmer months.
 This makes the visibility of the mountains clear for most of the day.

 - The past two winters have been very clear like it used to be some 20-25 years ago.